/ What-testing-regimes-should-alloy-400-pipe-undergo

 Seawater Corrosion Resistance

-• ASTM G31 immersion tests in natural or synthetic seawater
+• ASTM G31 tests that are done in natural or man-made seawater

-• Electrochemical impedance spectroscopy (EIS) to evaluate corrosion kinetics
+• Electrochemical impedance spectroscopy (EIS) to study how rust works

 Fatigue and Vibration Resistance

-These tests ensure that the pipe can withstand the repeated stresses it will encounter during its service life, preventing premature failure due to fatigue cracking.
+These tests make sure that the pipe can handle the repeated stresses it will face during its working life.
+This keeps fatigue cracks from causing it to break too soon.

 Weldability and Heat-Affected Zone (HAZ) Evaluation